jaceksupernak/jaceksupernak/README.md

 ###

-Hello my name is Jacek (english pronunciation: YAAtzehk) 👋
+Hello my name is Jacek (english pronunciation: YAAtzehk) and I'm London based Front-End Developer 👋

 My recent experience consists working on the open source platform provided by the Chingu Organisation.
 In the last six months I had hands-on experience on working in remote Agile team environment and developing web applications with teams consisted of people from across the world.